 At Newlyn School we promote respect for all and value every individual child.
 We also respect the right of our children, their families and our staff, to hold beliefs, religious or otherwise, and understand that sometimes these may be in tension with our approach to some aspects of Relationships, Health and Sex Education.

-For further explanation as to how we approach LGBT relationships in the PSHE (RSHE) Programme please see:
+For further explanation as to how we approach LGBT relationships in the PSHE (RSHE) Programme please request a leaflet from the school.